-Feb 07 - Jun 08, 2020 | CME : 11.5000 | USD $425.00 | Sonoma, California
+Feb 07 - Jun 08, 2020 | CME : 11.5 | USD $425.00 | Sonoma, California

 Pediatric Dermatology and Ophthalmology 2020 is organized by Stanford Center for Continuing Medical Education and will be held from Feb 07 - 08, 2020 at The Lodge at Sonoma Renaissance Resort & Spa, Sonoma, California, United States of America.
 This course has been approved for a maximum of 11.5 AMA PRA Category 1 CreditsTM.
 Target Audience: • Dermatology • Family Medicine & Community Health • Ophthalmology • Pediatrics Course Overview: The overall goal of this CME course is to provide current clinical advances in pediatric dermatology and ophthalmology.
 The faculty will present a variety of topics in lectures and panels that will include, in part, such topics as: rashes, asthma, pediatric glaucoma, acne, drug related hypersensitivity, periocular hematomas, alopecia, genetic skin diseases, and many more relevant topics.
 This course is designed to provide pediatric and family medicine practitioners with increased knowledge and competence in these common and not-so-common conditions in pediatric dermatology and ophthalmology.
 Course Objectives: At the conclusion of this activity, participants should be able to: • Differentiate between several different rashes in infancy. • Develop a strategy to prevent blindness from glaucoma in the child. • Differentiate between genetic and bacterial skin diseases and develop a strategy to treat each.
 Additional details will be posted as soon as information is available.

-May 26 - Jun 04, 2020 | USD $1095.00 | Barcelona, Catalonia
+May 26 - Jun 04, 2020 | USD $1,245.00 | Barcelona, Catalonia

+This conference has been POSTPONED.
+The revised dates will be updated soon after they are confirmed.
 9-Night Western Mediterranean Cruise CME Away™ is organized by Sea Courses Inc and will be held from May 26 - Jun 04, 2020 at Celebrity Constellation, Barcelona, Catalonia, Spain.
 The target audience for this medical event is family physicians, specialists, and allied health care professionals.
 Course Description : The aim is to provide evidence-based material, as well as practical and relevant clinical pearls that will be easy to implement into one’s own medical practice.
 Conference attendees will be invited to complete a pre-course Needs Assessment to assist the faculty with the development of their presentations.
 Additional details will be posted as soon as they are available.

-May 29 - Jun 14, 2020 | CE Hours : 100.0000 | USD $3750.00 | San Antonio, Texas
+May 29 - Jun 14, 2020 | CE Hours : 100 | USD $3,750.00 | San Antonio, Texas

 IV Sedation Training Program for Dentists is organized by Conscious Sedation Consulting and will be held from May 29 - June 14, 2020 at Embassy Suites by Hilton San Antonio Airport, San Antonio, Texas, United States of America.
 Accreditation: Total CE credits will be approximately 100 hours.
 Description: Parenteral Sedation Dentistry We are providing IV dental sedation training for dentist nationally.
 This IV sedation dentistry course is a comprehensive “mini-residency” and includes a minimum of 60 hours of didactic / classroom education and direct participation in administering IV sedation to 20 – 30 clinical dental cases while being observed.
 Advanced training in airway management and medical emergencies included.
 This course is designed to prepare the dentist to incorporate intravenous sedation into the dental practice.
 Developed and presented in accordance with the American Dental Associations Guidelines for Teaching Pain Control and Sedation to Dentists and Dental Students 2016 and Practice Guidelines for Sedation by Non-anesthesia Providers by the American Society of Anesthesiology.
 Prerequisites The participant must hold a dental or medical degree, must be licensed to practice dentistry or medicine in a given state and have current malpractice insurance.
 Current BCLS certification must be obtained prior to the course.
 Please bring proof of malpractice insurance coverage to first meeting.
 Course Structure •The didactic portion of this course will consist of at least 60 hours of instruction, in the form of lecture, powerpoint presentations, demonstrations, and hands-on practice utilizing simulation and live participant volunteers. • In addition to 60 hours of didactic training participants will receive Advanced Cardiac Life Support (ACLS) certifications, along with intensive hands-on airway management training utilizing simulation and be able to demonstrate proficient ventilation with multiple airway devices. • Following completion of the introductory phase of the lecture/demonstration series, the participant will begin the clinical participation component at which time he/she will improve his/her IV sedation and venipuncture techniques.
 Anesthesia providers and sedation trained dentists will be supervising at all times. • Successful completion of a written exam will be required at the completion of the didactic and clinical portions of the program. • Assisting/Monitoring staff will be encouraged to attend portions of the training.
 Program is over 3 sessions as follows: #1 May 29, 30 & 31 (Didactic) # 2 June 5, 6 & 7 (Didactic) # 3 June 12, 13 & 14 (Clinical) Learning Objectives: • To prepare the dentist to incorporate safe IV sedation administration into practice • Properly access and obtain appropriate medical history and assessment of patients to determine the suitability of moderate sedation • Understand the regulations and requirements of state legislation / dental boards, to adhere to national standards and guidelines • To explain and understand agonist-antagonist effects and pharmacokinetic properties of commonly used sedative agents • To recognize and react to medical emergencies while providing leadership and direction to others involved in resuscitative efforts • Manage the airway using basic and advanced equipment and techniques • Effectively utilize monitoring, pharmaceuticals and rescue equipment